Diffusion Means in Geometric Spaces: Asymptotic analysis

 Define also $\widetilde{L}_t:\cD(\mu_t)\to \R$ by $\widetilde{L}_t(x)= L_t(\exp_{\mu_t}(x))$, which can be extended continuously to all of $T_{\mu_t}\cM$.
 Also, for each $y\in\cM$ we define the map $q_t(x,y)=-\ln p(\exp_{\mu_t}(x),y,t)$. \begin{theorem}[\textbf{General CLT}] Fix $t>0$ and let $X$ be a random variable on the manifold $\cM$ of dimension $m$.
 Assume that $\mu_t$ is the unique diffusion $t$-mean and that for every measurable selection $\mu_{t,n}$ of $E_{t,n}$ we have $\mu_{t,n}\overset{\mathbb{P}}{\to}\mu_t$, and define $x_{t,n}$ as in Equation \eqref{xtn}.
 Furthermore, assume that there exists $2\leq r \in \R$, a rotation matrix $R\in SO(m)$ and non-zero vectors $T_1,...,T_m$ such that

 Then for every measurable selection $\mu_{t,n}\in E_{t,n}$ it holds that

-where $V_i = (Rx_n)_i|(Rx_n)_i|^{r-2}$ and $T=diag(T_1,...,T_m)$. \end{theorem} \begin{proof} The result will follow immediately from \cite[Theorem 11]{eltzner_smeary_2018} if all assumptions are met.
+where $V_i = (Rx_n)_i|(Rx_n)_i|^{r-2}$ and $T=diag(T_1,...,T_m)$. \end{theorem} \begin{proof} The result follows immediately from \citet[Theorem 11]{eltzner_smeary_2018} if all assumptions are met.
 Given the two assumptions above, the only remaining non-trivial condition is the almost surely locally Lipschitz and differentiability at the mean.
-However, both properties follow from $p$ being smooth and thereby locally Lipschitz. \end{proof} This Theorem is used as the basis for the definition of \emph{smeariness}.
+Both properties hold since $p$ is smooth and thereby locally Lipschitz. \end{proof} This Theorem is used as the basis for the definition of \emph{smeariness}.
 Here, we introduce the term for compact manifolds. \begin{definition} Fix $t>0$ and let $X$ be a random variable on the compact manifold $\cM$.
-If $E_t = \{\mu_t\}$ and the Taylor expansion of Equation \eqref{Taylor} exists and thus the limiting distribution as in Equation \eqref{dis} holds for every measurable selection $\mu_{t,n}$, then the diffusion estimator of $X$ is called \emph{$k$-th order smeary} or simply \emph{$k$-smeary} with $k=r-2$. \end{definition} As mentioned, several cases of smeariness have been discovered for the Fr\'echet mean.
+If $E_t = \{\mu_t\}$ and the Taylor expansion of Equation \eqref{Taylor} exists and thus the limiting distribution as in Equation \eqref{dis} holds for every measurable selection $\mu_{t,n}$, then the diffusion estimator of $X$ is called \emph{$k$-th order smeary} or simply \emph{$k$-smeary} with $k=r-2$. \end{definition}

+As mentioned, several cases of smeariness have been discovered for the Fr\'echet mean.
 In the following examples we investigate the existence of smeariness for the diffusion means and also the influence of the time parameter $t$.
-We consider the order of smeariness as introduced in Definition \ref{SmearyDef} on the two pole distribution in Example \ref{SphereMeans}.
-In Example \ref{1PoleUnifLower} we examine a previously studied distribution \cite{eltzner_smeary_2018}.
-Lastly, we consider the convergence rate of the diffusion estimator on a real data set in Example \ref{MagEx}.
+We consider the order of smeariness as introduced in Definition \ref{SmearyDef} on the two pole distribution in Example \ref{ex:two_points1} and on a bimodal Brownian normal distribution in Example \ref{ex:bimodal-brownian}.
+In Section \ref{scn:application}, we consider the convergence rate of the diffusion estimator on a real data set.
+Lastly, in Appendix \ref{sec:appendix-example}, we examine a previously studied distribution \citet{eltzner_smeary_2018}.